General Roman Calendar of 1954

-This article lists the feast days of the General Roman Calendar as they were at the end of 1954.
-It is essentially the same calendar established by Pope Pius X (1903–1914) following his liturgical reforms, but it also incorporates changes that were made by Pope Pius XI (1922–1939), such as the institution of the Feast of Christ the King (assigned to the last Sunday in October), and the changes made by Pope Pius XII (1939–1958) prior to 1955, chief among them the imposition of the Feast of the Immaculate Heart of Mary upon the universal Church (August 22, on the existing octave day of the Assumption) in 1944, the inscription of Pius X into the General Calendar (September 3) following his 1954 canonization, and the institution of the Feast of the Queenship of Mary (May 31) in October 1954.
+In 1954, Pope Pius XII (1939–1958) made changes to the General Roman Calendar, incorporating the same calendar established by Pope Pius X (1903–1914) following his liturgical reforms, as well as changes that were made by Pope Pius XI (1922–1939), such as the institution of the Feast of Christ the King (assigned to the last Sunday in October).
+Some of Pope Pius the XII's changes include the institution of the Feast of the Immaculate Heart of Mary (August 22, which was previously the octave day of the Assumption of Mary) in 1944, the inscription of Pius X into the General Calendar (September 3) following his 1954 canonization, and the institution of the Feast of the Queenship of Mary (May 31) in October 1954.

-The changes that the latter Pope made in 1955 are indicated in General Roman Calendar of Pope Pius XII.
-They included: a revision of the Church's traditional ranking of liturgical days; the institution of the feast of St. Joseph the Worker on May 1 as a Double of the I Class, requiring the transfer of Ss.
-Philip and James to May 11; the suppression of the Solemnity of Saint Joseph, which for just over a century had been celebrated on the second Wednesday after the Octave of Easter.
-A total of fifteen Octaves—all those except Easter, Pentecost, and Christmas—were also suppressed in the reform of 1955, as were most vigils (specifically, the vigils of all apostles save for that of Ss.
-Peter and Paul, and the vigils of the Immaculate Conception, Epiphany, and All Saints).